RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: Background and Related Work

 \subsection{Visualizing Metrics over Time}

-Although there are many ways to visually represent both univariate and multivariate quantitative data over time~\cite{aigner2011visualization}, including those purpose-built for exploratory data analysis (\eg~\cite{zhao2011exploratory,zhao2011kronominer}) and monitoring (\eg\cite{mclachlan2008liverac,lin2004viztree}), the line chart is an established and familiar visual idiom, particularly for communicating metrics in a BI context~\cite{powerbimetrics,tableaupulse}.
+Although there are many ways to represent data over time~\cite{aigner2011visualization}, including those purpose-built for exploratory data analysis (\eg~\cite{zhao2011exploratory,zhao2011kronominer}) and monitoring (\eg\cite{mclachlan2008liverac,lin2004viztree}), the line chart is an established and familiar visual idiom, particularly for communicating metrics in a BI context~\cite{powerbimetrics,tableaupulse}.
 Apart from line charts, sparklines~\cite{tufte2006} and BANs~\cite{wexler2017} are also commonly used in BI contexts to show metric values compactly.
+However, given their prevalence in practice, \remixtape~exclusively represents metrics as line charts.

-We draw attention to two specific considerations for line charts in \remixtape.
-First, truncating the vertical axis of a line chart can be useful to draw a viewer's attention to value differences over time, though without providing sufficient context or annotation, the practice could be interpreted as being deceptive~\cite{correll2020truncating}; \remixtape~leaves the choice to truncate the vertical axis up to the discretion of the user.
+We observe two special considerations for line charts in \remixtape.
+First, truncating the vertical axis of a line chart can be useful to draw a viewer's attention to value differences over time, though without sufficient context or annotation, this choice could be deceptive~\cite{correll2020truncating}; \remixtape~leaves the choice to truncate the vertical axis up to the discretion of the user.
 A second consideration is whether to enable the creation of a dual-axis line chart, a convention used when one or more series of values exhibit a different value domain or unit of measure relative to what is already displayed in the chart.
 Following the empirical findings of Isenberg~\etal~\cite{isenberg2011study} indicating that dual axis charts can elicit erroneous value judgments, \remixtape~restricts authors from creating them, opting instead for the creation of \textit{indexed} line charts (\eg\cite{Bostock2018}), relativizing values to a common percentage scale indexed to an initial value.